Dfreedmanlab/MonkeyLogic_stable/MonkeyLogic/NIMH-daqtoolbox/readme.txt

+If you're using Windows 7, you can use the NIMH daqtoolbox which is found here.

-place your daqtoolbox files here and add them to your matlab path before adding the other MonkeyLogic directories.
+Unzip the included file and add the folder to your matlab path (before adding the other MonkeyLogic directories to the PATH).
+Detailed instructions are contained within the zip file.